elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    Disadvantages:
     - It might be less obvious that a plugin is in a degraded state unless you read the logs (not possible on Cloud) or view the `/status` endpoint.
     - If a user doesn't care that the plugin is degraded, orphan documents are carried forward indefinitely.
     - Since Kibana has started receiving traffic, users can no longer downgrade without losing data.
 They have to re-migrate, but if that fails they're stuck.
+    - Introduces a breaking change in the upgrade behaviour

     To perform a re-migration:
       - Remove the `.kibana_7.10.0` alias